badonhill-io/randeli/README.md

 USA).
 The patents that bionic-reading.com filed in the UK and USA were withdrawn.

-To avoid trademark infringement, randeli will use the term "augmented reading".
+To avoid trademark infringement, randeli will use the term "augmented".

 A PDF can be augmented using alternate "styles"